-As part of the NIAID contract, SSGCID and CSGID offer a protein gene-to-structure service to the infectious disease scientific community.
-All materials and information generated from these services will become publicly available.
+As part of the NIAID contract, SSGCID and CSBID offer a protein gene-to-structure service to the infectious disease scientific community.
+All materials and information generated from these services will become publicly available upon project completion.
 Structures will be deposited with the Protein Data Bank and materials are available on our Available Materials page.
-Additionally, we submit data about our targets to database resources such as the PSI and TargetTrack.
-Applicants will be expected to execute Blanket Confidentiality Agreements (CDA) and Material Transfer Agreements (MTA) with SSGCID and CSGID, similar to the documents used in PSI-2 (http://www.nigms.nih.gov/Initiatives/PSI/).
+Applicants may be expected to execute Blanket Confidentiality Agreements (CDA) and Material Transfer Agreements (MTA) with SSGCID and CSBID.

-Individual or collaborative groups of investigators interested in proposing a target for structure determination at the SSGCID or CSGID are requested to submit a Target Selection Proposal to the appropriate center (see below).
+Individual or collaborative groups of investigators interested in proposing a target for structure determination at the SSGCID or CSBID are requested to submit a Target Selection Proposal to the appropriate center (see below).

 Please note that our pipeline is most successful with soluble proteins or domains (no trans-membrane regions) shorter than 700 residues and containing at most 10 cysteines.

-Applicants wishing to request targets from the following organisms should use the CSGID site.
+Applicants wishing to request targets from the following organisms should use the CSBID site.

 Bacilli (Bacillus anthracis, Enterococcus, Listeria, Staphylococcus, Streptococcus)